Ditch the bloating, gas, stomach pain, and other IBS symptoms. Find out your root cause(s) and learn how to fix it for good!

 - Mercury can disrupt the gut microbiome and damage the gut lining, leading to dysbiosis and leaky gut.

 - Potentially from dental fillings made out of amalgam (which is 50% mercury).
-If you have these types of fillings, consider getting them removed to improve IBS symptoms.
+If you have these types of fillings, consider having them safely removed by a biological dentist to improve IBS symptoms.

 Mood disorders are present in about 70% of patients with IBS.
 Unfortunately, this leads to physical symptoms being dismissed when doctors imply or overtly state, “it’s all in your head.”